EdenWise/hjcrc/HJCSIC.md

 They kept this knowledge silent largely, even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 Dominions were created.
-The narcissist's selfishness infected many people.
+The narcissist's selfishness infected most people.
 They disregarded civilization's needs and succumbed to the rewards/profit.
 The people that learned of the underwriting began to seek inclusion by supporting it.
 This started the political left.